wudelta/seattle-recovery/docs/aurora/management/CURRENT_INITIATIVE.md

 A Step is complete only after validation succeeds.

-Validation evidence will be recorded with the Step.
+Validation evidence will eventually include:

-Future versions will support:
+* implementation notes
 * validation notes
 * reviewer
-* completion timestamps
+* completion timestamp
-* automated validation workflows
+* automated validation results

 Only then should the Decision Engine advance to the next Step.